Dshreehegdee/frontend1/README.md

   box-shadow: 0 4px 10px rgba(0, 0, 0, 0.1);
 }
 ### Acknowledgments
-A special thanks to the Frontend Mentor community for their support and inspiration throughout this project.
+-A special thanks to the Frontend Mentor community for their support and inspiration throughout this project.